warrieka/geoplus/README.md

 English
 ----
 GeoPlus is a web app on the opendata infrastructure of Antwerp and Ghent.
-With this application, a non-programmer can download the data from the opendata-service in a common format for geodata and use in their own (desktop) applications.
+With this application, a non-programmer can view and download the data from the opendata-service in a common format for geodata and use in their own (desktop) applications.
 For example, for analysis or cartography.

 Nederlands
 ----